vitormd/botstrap/README.md

-# Robotos
+# Botstrap
-**`Robotos`** is a rails API application bootstrap made to create chat bot's backend structures for different platforms with a webhook endpoint for updates.
+**`Botstrap`** is a rails API application bootstrap made to create chat bot's backend structures for different platforms with a webhook endpoint for updates.

 ## Which platforms are supported?
 - [x] Telegram